-As part of the cloud consumer's review of a CSP to determine if it meets its security requirements and risk tolerance, the cloud consumer needs to consider the sensitivity and classification of the information it intends to use on the CSP's cloud services, as well as the suitability of the CSP to store, process and transmit this information.
-Understanding the sensitivity and classification of the information of the information to be used on a CSP's cloud services will assist in identifying the personnel security requirements the CSP needs to adhere to.
+As part of the cloud consumer's review of a CSP to determine if it meets its security requirements and risk tolerance, the cloud consumer needs to consider the classification of the data it intends to use on the CSP's cloud services, as well as the suitability of the CSP to store, process and transmit this data.
+Understanding the classification of the data to be used on a CSP's cloud services will assist in identifying the personnel security requirements the CSP needs to adhere to.